diladele/docker-websafety/README.md

 The Squid is listening on port 3128.

-To stop the image, please run:
+To stop the container, please run:

     docker stop websafety

-To start the image again, please run:
+To start the container again, please run:

     docker start websafety

-Full tutorial can be found [here](https://docs.diladele.com/docker/docker_windows_10/index.html).
+The full tutorial can be found [here](https://docs.diladele.com/docker/docker_windows_10/index.html).

 #Removing existing images and containers

-In order to remove previous version of websafety, please perform the following steps:
+In order to remove the previous version of websafety, please perform the following steps:
   * stop running container with the following command:
 ```
     docker stop websafety